 This painting is of a Gorilla hand holding on to a rope.
 When I first saw this reference I was drawn in by the struggle of this animal holding on to hope.
 This desire to cling to hope when it is pretty unlikely, is a enduring concept we can all associate with.
 Gorillas are ground-dwelling animals, they are predominantly herbivore Great Apes that inhabit the tropical forests of equatorial Africa.
 The genus Gorilla is divided into two species, the eastern gorillas and the western gorillas, each with an upland and lowland subspecies.
 Gorillas live in family groups of usually 5-10 Gorillas but no more than 50, the family group is led by an dominant Adult male called a Silverback who holds his position for years.
 Artist quality Pastel Pencils and Soft Pastels on Clairefontaine Pastelmat.
 Size is 24 x 30 or approx 9.5 x 11.5".
 Reference photo by Alexas_Fotos.
 Framed and ready to hang.
+Framed art pieces pictured above are for demonstration purposes only, actual frame styles and colours may vary.

 Holding on to Hope